cjdbarlow/Part-One/cellular_respiration.md

-# Cellular Respiration
+# Cell Homeostasis

-> To describe the composition and control of intracellular fluid and the mechanisms by which cells maintain their homeostasis and integrity
+> To describe the ~composition and control of intracellular fluid and the~ mechanisms by which cells maintain their homeostasis and integrity

 Cellular respiration describes the production of ATP through a series of redox reactions.
 Oxygen is used as the oxidising agent, whilst the catabolic fuel may be glucose, fat, or protein.